About Providing Storage on Sia

 -99.89712%

 Stay updated.
-Your host score drops if you're not running the latest version of the Sia client.
+Your storage node score drops if you're not running the latest version of the Sia client.
 Sia is constantly under development, and bug fixes and new features are pushed out somewhat regularly.
 If you're running an older version of the client, your renters may not be able to take advantage of all the latest features of Sia until you upgrade.

-Third-Party Host Scoring
+Third-Party Storage Provider Scoring

 Getting Started with hostd